๐Ÿ”Œ Servers

 import express from "express";

-โš ๏ธ warning
+โš ๏ธ CommonJS legacy

 Sometimes you will see require instead of import.
 This is because require is the old (CJS) way of importing packages in Node.js and not all environments (like runkit) are updated yet.
 If you see require in the curriculum, probably use import instead.